cotes2020/jekyll-theme-chirpy/_posts/Web/JavaScript/learningnote/030JavaScript.md

 API application programming interface
 - An API is a way for someone else to write code, and then you to **use it, to interact with their programs**.
-- no mater wich javascript, the API always the same.
+- no matter which javascript, the API always the same.

 ---